FranclinC/Zaga/README.md

 # Zaga

-Zaga is a collaborative application that helps soccer fans showing the user the conditions outside of football stadiums.
+Zaga is a collaborative application that helps soccer fans showing the user conditions outside of football stadiums.

 #### Languages